This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-Senior bathing can be challenging, even risky if appropriate care isn’t taken.
-Slippery floors and lack of needed bath equipment can make bath time unsafe.
-If these problems are left unaddressed, the senior may decide that bathing is just too much trouble.
+Senior bathing can be challenging and risky if appropriate care isn’t taken.
+Slippery floors and a lack of needed bath equipment can make bath time unsafe.
+If these problems are left unaddressed, the senior may decide that bathing is too much trouble.

 What’s a good water temperature?

-Bath water temperatures of 102 degrees F. and above are dangerous to elderly, especially those who have heart and cardiovascular problems.
+Bath water temperatures of 102 degrees F. and above are dangerous to the elderly, especially those with heart and cardiovascular problems.

 Simple Tips for Safe Bathing

 - Caregivers should adjust the hot water tank to ensure that bath water will never be too hot.
 Buy and use a bath thermometer to check the water temperature in the bath or shower, so there is no guessing.

 - Always heat the bathroom to a temperature that is comfortable for senior bathing.